Racism in association football: Canada

 After a tackle of Canadian player Moïse Bombito against Lionel Messi in Canada's opening match at the 2024 Copa America, the former was bombarded with offensive comments and monkey imagery online.
-The Canadian Soccer Federation and CONCACAF condemned the incident.
+The Canadian Soccer Association and CONCACAF condemned the incident.

+In June 2026, there was a reported rise in racist online abuse during the 2026 World Cup.

 Mexico

 In the first day of the Apertura 2006 tournament, fans of Santos Laguna made guttural sounds imitating a chimpanzee against the Panamanian player Felipe Baloy of Monterrey as he scored a goal.
 During the game, Santos Laguna's fans had also chanted other racial slurs towards Baloy, including "chango" ("monkey") and "come platano" ("banana eater").
 The disciplinary commission of the Mexican Football Federation sanctioned the Santos club to a sum equivalent of 5,600 days of league minimum wage for the racist insults.

 The racism went past the field in 2014 when Mexican politician, Carlos Trevino, called Brazilian football legend Ronaldinho an ape after he signed with a team in the Mexican league.
 He was quoted saying "I detest it all the more because people obstruct and flood the main avenues, causing me to spend two hours getting home … and all to see AN APE … A Brazilian, but an ape nonetheless.
 This has become a ridiculous circus."
 These outbursts were the reason why the Brazilian legend left the Mexican league after only one season.

-In 2022, the Afro-Honduran player Carlos Fernandez decided to retire from Venados FC of the MX Expansion League, citing suffering from acts of racism by a teammate.
+In 2022, the Afro-Honduran player Carlos Fernandez decided to retire from Venados FC of the Liga de Expansión MX, citing suffering from acts of racism by a teammate.

 In June 2025, Gustavo Cabral was accused of racially abusing Antonio Rudiger in a match at the Club World Cup.
 FIFA later launched disciplinary proceedings against Cabral.

+In June 2026, there was a reported rise in racist online abuse during the 2026 World Cup.

+During the June 11 match between South Korea and Czechia, a Mexican fan was filmed making a slit-eyed gesture towards a South Korean fan and Youtuber in the stands.
+The Mexican fan was later reported to be sacked from his job and apologized to the South Korean fan in question.